Quality Improvement in Early Childhood Education (10175.2)

 Special assessment requirements

-An aggregate mark of 50% is required to pass the coursework components of this unit.
-Overall, it is a requirement that the coursework components and the professional experience placement must be passed to gain a pass in the unit.
+An aggregate mark of 50% is required to pass the coursework component of this unit in addition to a successful professional experience placement.

 Breakdown of hours